KJFA-FM: Juan 102.9/Radio Lobo/La Jefa

 On June 1, 2013, the station changed formats to Spanish-language adult hits, branded as "Juan 102.9", featuring hits from the 1970s–2000's.
 The format was programmed by SparkNet Communications.

 In April 2015, Hutton and American General Media agreed to swap stations, with KKIM-FM (a stronger 100 kW signal) going to Hutton and KLBU going to AGM.
 It was speculated that this would give AGM more flexibility in upgrading translator K275AO in Albuquerque, which currently simulcasts the same format from KARS.
 However, on June 30, 2015, the callsign on the booster for 102.9 in Santa Fe was changed to KSFE-1, while KLBU-1 was assigned to the 94.7 booster; KLBU remained the callsign for 102.9 and KKIM-FM for 94.7 until July 31.
 References to "Juan 102.9" had also been removed from santafe.com.

 On July 31, 2015, KLBU changed their call letters to KSFE and changed their format to a simulcast of regional Mexican-formatted KLVO, branded as "Radio Lobo".

 On September 18, 2017, KSFE switched from a simulcast of KLVO to one of KARS (also on translator K275AO (102.9 FM) in Albuquerque) with the same format, branded as "La Jefa", which moved from KJFA in Albuquerque following American General Media's acquisition of the Univision Radio cluster.
 On October 18, 2017, KSFE changed their call sign to KSFE-FM, and on October 25, 2017, to KJFA-FM.

 Exitos 102.9

 On February 26, 2018, the trimulcasts of KJFA-AM/FM and K275AO flipped to Spanish Top 40/CHR as “Exitos 102.9.”
 The move was done to help serve as a flanker for KLVO, and to reduce the overlapping of two Regional Mexican outlets, thus giving KLVO exclusivity to the latter.

-On August 30, 2019, at Noon, KJFA-FM and KJFA (AM) flipped to Spanish language rhythmic, branded as "Fuego 102.9".
+On August 30, 2019, at Noon, KJFA-FM and KJFA flipped to Spanish language rhythmic, branded as "Fuego 102.9".